Utah Elementary School Principal Reportedly Forced Student To Take Off Pants And Sit Half Nude As Punishment

 — Jessica Merkel (@bhelaminhan1988) April 19, 2017

-Salt Lake City police say that the incident involving the Utah principal allegedly forcing her young refugee student to remove his pants as punishment took place on April 7.
+Salt Lake City police say that the incident involving the Utah principal forcing her young refugee student to remove his pants as punishment took place on April 7.
 It was then that the boy found himself escorted to the principal’s office by a teacher.
 His offence?
-According to a witness close to the situation, the young boy kept pulling his pants down during the school day.
+According to a witness close to the situation, the the young boy kept pulling his pants down during the school day.

 Police and the Salt Lake City School District are keeping details of the disturbing incident between the Utah principal and her young student close to their chests, but according to a source it was when the child was inside the principal’s office that she told him to pull his pants down as punishment.
 To make matters worse, the little boy wasn’t wearing underwear, but that didn’t stop the Utah principal from allegedly forcing him to remove his pants and sit half-naked in a chair in the corner of her office.

-The source tells Fox 13 Now that Utah Principal Laurie Lacy wasn’t the only one in the office when the abusive punishment allegedly took place.
+The source tells Fox 13 Now that Utah principal Laurie Lacy wasn’t the only one in the office when the abusive punishment allegedly took place.
 At least several other teachers also reportedly witnessed the little boy’s humiliation; the source has not been able to confirm how long the traumatized refugee child was forced to sit half nude after allegedly being forced to remove his pants by his principal.

 Utah principal accused of forcing student to pull down pants, sit in chair naked as punish… https://t.co/vXxeY6J997 pic.twitter.com/f7Uv6BsRuD